 A shared home for study and research

 The Radcliffe Science Library building is located on the corner of Parks Road and South Parks Road in the Oxford University Science Area, which is also within the city’s Central Conservation Area.
-In 2020-2021, it will undergo extensive refurbishment to modernise library facilities, create a home for Parks College, and establish a new Museum Collections Teaching and Research Centre.
+In 2020 an extensive refurbishment programme was launched in order to modernise library facilities, create a home for the new Reuben College, and establish a new Museum Collections Teaching and Research Centre.
 The programme is expected to continue in phased stages over a period of approximately two years.

-The RSL site is being redeveloped to create modern library facilities open to all Bodleian readers; fresh spaces for communal dining, collaboration, exhibitions and public events; and a museums collections centre to facilitate collections-based teaching, research and engagement, and which will also provide high-quality storage for the University collections.
+The Radcliffe Science Library (RSL) site is being redeveloped to create modern library facilities open to all Bodleian readers.
+This will include spaces for communal dining, collaboration, exhibitions and public events, as well as a Museums Collections Centre to facilitate collections-based teaching, research and engagement.
 In addition, the new graduate society, known as Reuben College, will be integrated into these refurbishment plans for the building, creating a new research and social community for graduate students and academic fellows of Reuben College.

 The building includes the Jackson Wing, built in 1901, and Worthington Wing, built in 1934, and a large basement beneath the Library’s courtyard and the front lawn of the Oxford University Museum of Natural History.
 The redevelopment of the site will also include the adjoining buildings (the western wing of the Inorganic Chemistry Lab and Abbot’s Kitchen) and their connecting spaces.

 As part of the redevelopment project, the two-storey RSL basement will be converted into a Museums Collections Teaching & Research Centre, which will have high quality storage facilities for museum collections, as well as a suite of shared, flexible spaces for teaching and public engagement activities.